astafford2/Web-based-API-Simulator-Developer-Portal/Design/DomainModel.md

 **Home Page:** The home page of the application.
 Will have generic marketing information, pictures/examples of the API, team pictures, etc.<br>
 **Login Page:** Web page to enable a user to login to the private side of the application.<br>
 **Access Request:** Request for access to the private side of the portal.
 Will be sent to an internal company email for review.<br>
-**Sample Code/WorkFlows Page:** Documentation page with API endpoint documentation and examples of common workflows users may need.<br>
+**API References Page** Documentation page with API endpoint documentation and examples of common workflows users may need.<br>
+**API Endpoint:** Endpoint connection for an API call to work with the interaction of the console/sandbox page.
+Will be able to contain multiple parameters.<br>
+**Endpoint Parameter:** Parameter information for an API endpoint call.
 **Code Workflow:** Code workflow object: the sample code/workflows page will have multiple of these interated in.<br>
 **Console/Sandbox Page:** Interactable page to test live parameters and responses with each API endpoint.
 Will connect to multiple endpoints.<br>
-**API Endpoint:** Endpoint connection for an API call to work with the interaction of the console/sandbox page.
-Will be able to contain multiple parameters.<br>
-**Endpoint Parameter:** Parameter information for an API endpoint call.
+**API References Administration Page:** Page that allows administrators to create objects, endpoints, and parameters that will be displayed on the API References page. <br>
+**Endpoint Creation:** Allows an administrator to create an endpoint.<br>
+**Parameter Creation:** Allows an administrator to create endpoint parameters.